roman-milk/roman-milk.github.io/learning-im-submissive.md

  To my surprise, she got off me and shrugged, "Okay," as she zipped to the bathroom.
 I watched her perfect hips swaying and realized I was wet just at the thought of eating her cunt.

  The rest of our day was spent as any normal best friends would spend a day together, shopping, laughing, gossiping, etc. She didn't mention anything about the previous night for the rest of the day.
-Report_Story #2